Expurple/home.expurple.me/content/_index.md

 ## Music

-- I have a [YouTube channel](https://www.youtube.com/@expurple) where I mostly post drum covers.
+I have a [YouTube channel](https://www.youtube.com/@expurple) where I upload from time to time.

 ### Band history